 Project Year: 2015

-Foster + Partners Design Team: Norman Foster, TabaRasti, NarinderSagoo, Pablo Urango, Manuel Fernandez, Jaime Valle, Stefan Popa, Ana Fernandez, Daniel Martinez, Begoña de Abajo, Rosella Stina
+Foster and Partners Design Team: Norman Foster, TabaRasti, NarinderSagoo, Pablo Urango, Manuel Fernandez, Jaime Valle, Stefan Popa, Ana Fernandez, Daniel Martinez, Begoña de Abajo, Rosella Stina

-Foster + Partners engineering team: Roger Ridsdill Smith, Andrea Solignon, John Larkey, Arthur Lapeyrere, Chris Trott, DorotheeWoollard, Laura Smith, James Wroot, Wolfgang Muller, Umesh Patel
+Foster and Partners engineering team: Roger Ridsdill Smith, Andrea Solignon, John Larkey, Arthur Lapeyrere, Chris Trott, DorotheeWoollard, Laura Smith, James Wroot, Wolfgang Muller, Umesh Patel

 Collaborating architect: A3A Cabinet d’Architecture, Guy Tropres, CarolinTropres, Anne Sophie Tropres